The answer is probably yes. We have seen everything from 1% – 100% fraudulent traffic. What we’ve never seen, however, is 0%.

 At no time will the fraud0 script stop working and affect your website in any way!

 First, you need to implement our provided script into your website.
-The code allows us to detect fake and low-quality traffic and block it automatically.
+The code allows us to detect invalid traffic and block it automatically.

 We recommend that you integrate the script directly into your website.
 This way, we can also detect bots that have already left your website (“bounce”) before the tag manager is loaded.

-No. You will see traffic data coming into your dashboard, but you’ll need to setup “Negative Audience Lists” and de-target unwanted traffic back in your ad platforms like GoogleAds, Facebook and Linkedin.
+No. You’ll see the traffic data in your dashboard, but you’ll need to connect your Google Ads account for automatic IP address blocking and set up “Negative Audience Lists” to block unwanted traffic from your advertising platforms like GoogleAds, Facebook, and LinkedIn.